1dv023/examination-3/README.md

 Thursday, March 17, 2016 7:00 AM
 ###Submission Instructions
 Submit your solution, by creating a release on GitHub named “v1.0″.
 In case of changes after creating a release, please increment the minor version number, i.e. “v1.1″, “v1.22", etc.
+The application should be running on a public server and the URL should be in the README-file

 ##Requirements